Skip to Content

 Zoe, CIS Student

-Zoe graduated from high school last summer, emerging confident and ready for her future.
+Zoe graduated from middle school and started her first year of high school this school year emerging confident and ready for her future.
 She would tell the younger version of herself “It’s going to be OK.”

 As a site coordinator and former educator, Deanna understands how important the presence of a safe adult is, how valuable site coordinators are to the school climate and the role they play in making connections with students and families.
 Any student who walks by her door is welcome.
 She views herself as a resource for all students and their unique needs.